nion-software/nionswift/design/data_model.md

 ### Array Header and Metadata

 An array header can be derived from an annotated array and passed independently of the underlying array for inspection, allocation, streaming, serialization, and computation planning.
-The array shape is derived from the bound axis groups in its data descriptor; the storage data type is retained separately so that an exact underlying array can be allocated or validated.
+The array shape is derived from the bound axis groups in its array descriptor; the storage data type is retained separately so that an exact underlying array can be allocated or validated.
 Pairing an underlying array with a header validates the array against the header and produces an annotated array whose descriptor and metadata are direct fields.

-The data descriptor and array metadata are separate fields because computations handle them differently.
+The array descriptor and array metadata are separate fields because computations handle them differently.
 A computation produces a descriptor consistent with the structure and interpretation of its result, while array metadata follows metadata-specific propagation rules.

-Each structured extension has a globally unique type identifier, schema version, and opaque encoded payload.
+Each extension record has a globally unique extension type identifier, schema version, and opaque encoded payload.
 The component that defines an extension owns its validation, encoding, decoding, schema migration, and semantic access.
-Structured extensions are accessed through their defined interfaces rather than as reserved free-form metadata keys.
+Extension records are accessed through their defined interfaces rather than as reserved free-form metadata keys.

-Lossless serialization and exact copying preserve all structured extensions, including extension types unknown to the consumer.
-A computation includes a structured extension in a derived annotated array only when the computation or extension definition supplies an explicit rule to preserve, transform, replace, or generate it.
+Lossless serialization and exact copying preserve all extension records, including extension types unknown to the consumer.
+A computation includes an extension record in a derived annotated array only when the computation or extension definition supplies an explicit rule to preserve, transform, replace, or generate it.

 ### Coordinate System Graph